reflexdemon/docker-example/README.md

 ```shell
 docker-compose up -d
 ```
-To recreate the aimages after making changes to code and building new artifacts
+To recreate the images after making changes to code and building new artifacts
 ```shell
 docker-compose up -d --build
 ```